datatrail-jhu/09_dataanalysis/manuscript/02_identifying_data.md

 In the case where you decide to change the question and determine that the project is still worth doing at this point, it's important to go back through the exercise of determining what data you would optimally have, what you do have, and what you can get easily to ensure that you won't be wasting your time by moving forward with the project.

 However, in some cases, you'll have a super interesting question, but you won't be able to do the project given the data you have.
 In these situations, save the idea for a later point when you may have the resources or access to the data you need, and then move onto the next one.
-Everyone has had to abandon projects in their career, and it's ok to move on.
+Everyone has had to abandon projects in their career, and it's OK to move on.
 It's much better to leave a project behind in the planning stages than to spend months or years on a project/analysis that was doomed from the start!

 ### Are the Data We Have Good Data?